 Physically removing and destroying pests you find can help eliminate the problem.
 Monitor the situation closely to make sure you remove all of them.

 With lemon tree pests under control, your citrus tree can thrive.
 Many of the best methods require no chemicals, so you can enjoy a safe and healthy garden.

-Are you ready to add to your mini citrus orchard?
-Check out our fresh and fast-growing citrus trees for sale to find your next one!
-Or subscribe to our Craft Citrus Club for ongoing citrus fruit boxes delivered to you that are filled with the ripest citrus fruit varieties straight from our grove!
+Subscribe to our Craft Citrus Club for ongoing citrus fruit boxes delivered to you that are filled with the ripest citrus fruit varieties straight from our grove!